Insentra/usage-policy/README.md

-# Insentra Code Repository Policy
+# Insentra Code Repository Governance Policy
 This document covers policies that defines Insentra's usage of code repositories stored on GitHub.

 ## Policies